franciscorichter/franciscorichter.github.io/_pages/about.md

 My approach combines three main pillars:

-- **Teaching**: I am dedicated to empowering students with practical skills in data science, network analysis, and statistical methods.
-My courses integrate theory with real-world applications, preparing students for challenges in academia and industry.
+- **Teaching**: I teach courses at both undergraduate and graduate levels in data science, network analysis, and statistical methods, and I supervise master’s theses in the Master in Computational Science and the Master in Artificial Intelligence programs.
+My goal is to bridge theory and practice, preparing students to tackle real-world challenges in academia and industry.

-- **Research**: I focus on developing statistical methodologies for complex systems, with recent work on diversification dynamics and environmental data imputation.
-My research aims to uncover patterns and insights across diverse fields through interdisciplinary collaboration, especially between Chile and Switzerland.
+- **Research**: My research focuses on developing statistical methodologies for complex systems, with recent work on diversification dynamics and environmental data imputation.
+I am committed to interdisciplinary collaboration, particularly between Chile and Switzerland, to advance knowledge across diverse fields.

-- **Applied Mathematics**: I apply statistical techniques to solve practical problems, translating mathematical concepts into tools for technology transfer and real-world impact.
+- **Applied Mathematics**: I apply statistical techniques to solve practical problems, transforming mathematical concepts into impactful tools for technology transfer and real-world applications.

 This website provides an overview of my academic journey, organized into the following sections:

-- **Teaching**: Courses and resources for students.
+- **Teaching**: Courses and resources for students, as well as information on master’s thesis supervision for the Master in Computational Science and Master in Artificial Intelligence programs.
 - **Publications**: Research contributions across various fields.
-- **Portfolio**: Applied projects demonstrating practical problem-solving.
+- **Portfolio**: Applied projects that highlight practical problem-solving.
 - **Blog Posts**: Insights, tutorials, and updates on research and teaching.

 For collaborations or further information, feel free to [reach out](mailto:richtf@usi.ch).